-The reason why it’s valid is because we have at this stage, just shortened a file and thanks to that, we were able to get the signature out.
+The reason why it’s valid is that we have at this stage, just shortened a file and thanks to that, we were able to get the signature out.

-Also, let’s get into a little bit of Forensics here.
+Also, let’s get into forensics here.
 This is my favorite part.
 What we’re going to do on that particular X drive is to create over here a bunch of files with wipeme.txt and with the name cqure inside.

 Now, the question is, are we able to recover these files?
 Well, technically, yes, but let’s wipe the whole free space, just to make sure that it’s not possible.
 Let’s do it in case of a X drive.
 This is exactly what we are doing right now.

 Right now, we have wiped all the free space.
 When we deleted the files on X, all the single unused byte should be written with zeroes and, then, with FF, and then with some kind of random value.

 File recovery matters but it isn’t all you need.
 If you want to get even deeper dive into forensics, check out Forensics & Prevention Mastery Course FREE TRIAL.

 Do we still have some kind of files on the disk?
 Let’s find out.
 Get-ForensicFileRecord and, then, we can see Index 5 that shows we’ve got a root.
 This is actually quite interesting.
 If we, for example, change it to 0 and, then, we run the command, then we still are able to see that there is something on a disk, which is actually MFT, which is Master File Table.
 Master File Table contains information about all the different types of files that have to be on this disk.

 Why are we getting to this point?
 Well, actually, I want to show you something interesting.
 We can get the content of the Master File Table and save it in a particular chosen text file.